When medications fail, these procedures may help heal nasal congestion, facial pressure and recurrent infections associated with chronic sinusitis.

 Sinus Surgery & Chronic Sinusitis

-When medications fail, these procedures may help heal nasal congestion, facial pressure and recurrent infections associated with moderate to chronic sinusitis.
+These procedures may help heal nasal congestion, facial pressure and recurrent infections associated with moderate to chronic sinusitis.
 View Transcript.

 This simple procedure, called sinuplasty: